stikkireddy/dbtunnel-examples/README.md

 Examples for [dbtunnel](https://github.com/stikkireddy/dbtunnel) project.
 Examples of various frameworks for running web ui's in databricks notebooks.

+## Instructions

+1. Go to a databricks workspace
+2. Use a no isolation databricks cluster (non uc)
+3. Clone this repo into databricks repos
+4. Go to any of the examples and run the notebooks (not the python files)

 ### Framework Support

 * [x] fastapi: [fastapi.py](fastapi%2Ffastapi.py)